ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 # Automation

 [GitHub Actions](https://docs.github.com/en/actions) automates software workflows, allowing users to build, test, and deploy code directly from their GitHub repositories.
 Since its release in 2019, it has become the preferred CI tool for [personal projects](https://blog.jetbrains.com/teamcity/2023/07/best-ci-tools/).
-The popularity of GitHub Actions is great vindication for the one-stop shop we're promoting.
+The popularity of GitHub Actions is great vindication for the one-stop shop approach this post is promoting.
 It also helps that the YAML configuration is user-friendly, and that the [GitHub Marketplace](https://github.com/marketplace?type=) offers a vibrant and growing ecosystem with a wide range of pre-built actions.

 Due to limited support for complex workflows, industry adoption has been more gradual.
 Uptake will accelerate as more capabilities are added, such as [Job Summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) and [GitHub Actions Importer](https://github.blog/2023-03-01-github-actions-importer-is-now-generally-available/).
 As validation, in 2023 Thoughtworks upgraded the GitHub Actions rating from [`Trial` to `Adopt`](https://www.thoughtworks.com/en-gb/radar/platforms/github-actions).